 Growth and Development Review

-This reviewer is prepared to give you a brief knowledge about the growth and development, including the different theories, physiologic changes, hospital reaction by age, and the different developmental milestones.
+This reviewer is prepared to give you a brief knowledge of growth and development, including the different theories, physiologic changes, hospital reactions by age, and the different developmental milestones.

 Theories of Growth and Development